Nell Leyshon: The Outsiders Project

-The Outsiders Project works with members of the community of Boscombe, and the work is shown locally then shared with a wider world.
-The work is designed to develop authentic voices and is of exceptional quality.
+The Outsiders Project works with members of the community of Boscombe.
+The work is shown locally, then shared with the wider world.
 Leyshon's vision was to show that people sidelined from society can write, perform and create work at the highest level.
-The Outsiders Project supports the outsider community to push boundaries to prove they can create work of outstanding quality and worth.

-The Outsiders Project has produced three works for the stage; Vodka Hunters, Secret Voices and The Truth About Men, all three as part of BEAF – Bournemouth Emerging Arts Fringe Festival 2018 and 2019.
+The Outsiders Project has produced three works for the stage: Vodka Hunters, Secret Voices and The Truth About Men, all three as part of the Bournemouth Emerging Arts Fringe Festival in 2018 and 2019.

-During the 2020 COVID-19 pandemic they launched the Tattoo Project an online initiative to gather, tell stories and find new outsider artists.
+During the 2020 COVID-19 pandemic, the organization launched the Tattoo Project, an online initiative to gather, tell stories and find new outsider artists.

 Teaching

-Leyshon has been teaching for 27 years, but spent the last 17 years specialising in outsider voices.
+Leyshon has been teaching for 27 years, and spent the last 17 years specialising in outsider voices.
 She has worked extensively with the recovery community in prisons and mental health settings.
-She has also worked with the Gypsy community, and has led many partnership courses for Arvon Foundation.
+She has also worked with the Romani community, and has led many partnership courses for Arvon Foundation.

-She has started The Lockdown Workshops a series of workshops to share her approach to writing during the lockdown.
+She started a series of Lockdown Workshops, to share her approach to writing during the lockdown.